iVuDang/The-Odin-Project-Etch-a-Sketch/README.md

 * querySelector method lets you retrieve an element using a CSS selector query, you can select elements by ID, class, or any other type of selector.
 * getElementById method retrieves an element by its DOM ID.

-You should opt to use the querySelector method if you need to select elements using more complex rules that are easily represented using a CSS selector.
-If you want to select an element by its ID, using getElementById is a good choice.

 ### What could be improved
 - [ ] More practice and conceptual understanding of classList.add, classList.remove, firstChild, removeChild.